COSC-499-W2025/capstone-project-team-7/logs/individualLogs/joaquinalmora/joaquinalmora.md

 # Joaquin Almora / @joaquinalmora

 ## Week 14 (December 1st - 7th)
+This week focused on strengthening our system’s security layer through the implementation of AES-GCM encryption and improvements to team configuration workflows.
+I added a new `EncryptionService` and integrated it into résumé and project storage with backward-compatible envelopes.
+I updated the `.env.example` and README to document the required `ENCRYPTION_MASTER_KEY` and proper placement of `OPENAI_API_KEY`, and added `cryptography` to the project requirements.
+All focused pytest suites ran successfully within the repo’s venv.

+Beyond encryption, I completed several team deliverables: writing the team contract, updating the README, recording my portion of the demo, and helping Vlad resolve setup issues.
+The demo required multiple retakes to ensure clarity and correctness.
+Assisting Vlad took significant time because his `.env.example` was not updating even though the Git commands appeared correct—eventually traced to a subtle cloning issue causing inconsistent repo state.

 ### Reflection

 **What went well:**
+AES-GCM encryption integrated cleanly into the existing storage flow, and backwards compatibility behaved as expected.
+Clarifying environment variables improved setup consistency for the team.
+All focused tests passed under the correct venv, and the demo segment ultimately came together.
+Supporting Vlad ensured everyone remained aligned on proper environment and repo setup.

 **What didn’t go well:**
+Environment conflicts initially slowed progress.
+System Python kept overriding the venv until an old zprofile alias was removed, and PEP-668 protections required explicitly using the repo’s Python and pip.
+The demo needed several retakes.
+Debugging Vlad’s `.env.example` issue took longer than expected because the error symptoms didn’t match typical Git misuse, making the root cause non-obvious.

 ### Next Steps
+Over the break, start setting up the API structure.

 ![Peer Eval](./images/w14peer.png)